• About PeterSIronwood

 Photo by eberhard grossgasteiger on Pexels.com

 “Perhaps.
 I am not sure.
 I can tell you my best guess, but it is really only that.
 You should talk with Trunk of Tree frankly and ask him yourself.
 But you should know this.
-When days passed and we saw none of you return, he began to question my judgement as leader.
+When days passed and we saw none of you returned, he began to question my judgement as leader.
 He thought that we should have sent out a massive war party.
 No, no, don’t frown.
 I don’t really blame him.
 I questioned whether I had done the right thing myself.
 There were so many unknowns.
 Like so many braves before him, he got it in his head that because he was stronger than I am, he should be the leader.
 He spoke to others among the Veritas.
-And, although there were some who were privately questioning my decision, his way of approaching people — he did not gain any real following.”
+And, although there were some who were privately questioning my decision, his way of approaching people — he did not gain any real following.
+In fact, I think he made himself less popular than he had been before.

 Many Paths sighed as she finished weaving one plate and began on the next.
 “I think that in order to make his case more strongly, he assumed or at least argued that all of you were dead — including you.
 I am quite sure that part of him is quite happy to see you.
 But at the same time, the return of so many of the search party, notwithstanding that we still have no sign of Tu-Swift or Shadow Walker, has dispelled any slight support he might have had.
 So, your very presence reminds him that he was wrong — at least about all of you perishing.
 It still might be that he was correct.
 Maybe we should have sent out a large war party.”